Week 5 Tutorial

 left_join(election_data, by = "DivisionNm")

-1. Determine an appropriate colour for the political parties.
 We will need these to colour code our map.

 election_data |>